Breville Barista Touch Review: Can’t Touch This!

 For one, you’ve got a lot of control over how much froth the wand produces as well as temperature of your milk.
 There’s a sensor on the drip tray that measures the temperature of your milk and stops the wand once it reaches your desired setting.

-Besides pressing a few buttons and putting the included stainless steel pitcher in position, the steam wand handles all the hard work for you.
+Besides pressing a few buttons and putting the included stainless steel milk jug in position, the steam wand handles all the hard work for you.
 Once again, this is a distinct upgrade from the manual steam wands on the Barista Pro and the Barista Express.

 I have to say I was extremely dubious before using the auto frothing wand.
 I mean, surely this thing wouldn’t be able to compete with my expert milk texturing technique!
 However, I’m happy to report that my mind was blown.